ioanazelko/sterile-neutrinos-constraints/README.md

 ### How to reproduce the results of the paper

-Please see the paper_analysis.pybn notebook to see how the paper results are obtained.
+Please see the **paper_analysis.ipynb** notebook to see how the paper results are obtained.

 The Mathematica folder contains the mathematica notebook that shows how the relations in the Appendix are obtained.